 The Boston-based singer and songwriter—who has played with the Blake Babies and the Lemonheads—has carved out a multifaceted solo career since the early 1990s.
-In addition to her most recent solo albums, Pussycat (2017) and Weird (2019), she recently recorded two expressive albums of cover songs by Olivia Newton-John and The Police.
-Juliana Hatfield Sings The Police will be released November 15.
+In addition to her most recent solo albums, Pussycat (2017) and Weird (2019), she has also recorded two expressive albums of cover songs by Olivia Newton-John and The Police.
+Juliana Hatfield Sings The Police was released on November 15, 2019.
 Juliana Hatfield spoke with Bob Gourley for PKM.

 Since her start in the late 1980s with indie-rock trio The Blake Babies—which she joined while studying at the Berklee College of Music in Boston—Juliana Hatfield has maintained a prolific solo and collaborative career.
 While she’s been generally consistent musically, she’s recently branched out by releasing covers albums focusing on specific artists.
 First, there was Juliana Hatfield Sings Olivia Newton-John, released between her own Pussycat and Weird albums, and now Hatfield has one focusing on The Police.

 The Blake Babies—their name supplied by Allen Ginsberg—released their debut album, Nicely, Nicely, in 1987.
 After releasing three albums, the group ended in 1991, with Hatfield releasing her debut solo album, Hey Babe, in 1992.
 While 1990’s songs such as “My Sister,” “Universal Heartbeat,” and “Spin the Bottle” are her most widely known, Hatfield has been consistently putting out strong solo albums on various independent labels as well as her own Ye Olde Records.

 Juliana Hatfield Three – “My Sister” – Live at KEXP studio